clusternet/clusternet/README.md

 ![](https://clusternet.io/images/clusternet-arch.png)

-Clusternet is a lightweight addon that consists of three components, `clusternet-agent`, `clusternet-scheduler` and `clusternet-hub`.
+Clusternet is a lightweight addon that consists of four components, `clusternet-agent`, `clusternet-scheduler`, `clusternet-controller-manager` and `clusternet-hub`.

 Explore the architecture of Clusternet on [clusternet.io](https://clusternet.io/docs/introduction/#architecture).